The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 English

-Stephanie Chen is a Neurologist in Baltimore, Maryland.
-Dr. Chen has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-Her top areas of expertise are Seizures, Memory Loss, Lennox-Gastaut Syndrome (LGS), and Generalized Tonic-Clonic Seizure.
-Dr. Chen is currently accepting new patients.
+Stephanie Chen is a Neurologist practicing medicine in Baltimore, Maryland.
+Dr. Chen is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Memory Loss, Lennox-Gastaut Syndrome (LGS), and Generalized Tonic-Clonic Seizure.

 Experienced in Progressive Myoclonic Epilepsy